lingqiancariad/udacity-cppintroduction-11/README.md

 As you make changes to the source code, the build will **not** automatically update.
 To create updated executables, follow Steps 2 - 4.

 ## Getting Started
 This document contains instructions for how to run the project on your local machine.
-If you're using the Udacity-provided Workspace, these steps have already been completed.
+If you're using the Udacity-provided Workspace, step 1 has already been completed.
+Start now with step 2.

 ### 1. Install Dependencies
 > [!IMPORTANT]